Accent Marks & Special Characters in Spanish

 árbol

-The word inglés ends in an "s" so normally we'd emphasize the second-to-last syllable (the "in") but the accent mark tells us to stress the ("glés") instead.
-Habló ends in a vowel but an accent mark tells us to stress the last syllable rather than the second-to-last. Árbol ends in an "l" so we'd normally be emphasizing the last syllable, but the accent mark tells us to stress the first syllable instead.
+The word inglés ends in an “s” so normally we’d emphasize the second-to-last syllable (the “in”) but the accent mark tells us to stress the (“glés”) instead.
+Comí ends in a vowel but an accent mark tells us to stress the last syllable rather than the second-to-last. Árbol ends in an “l” so we’d normally be emphasizing the last syllable, but the accent mark tells us to stress the first syllable instead.

 If the stress falls on anything other than the penultimate or ultimate syllables there must be an accent mark used.